NimsaraC/ExpenseTracking_WebApp/README.md

 # ExpenseTracking
-Sure!
-Here’s a sample `README.md` file for your `ExpenseTracking_WebApp` GitHub repository.
-You can adjust it as needed to better fit your project.

 # ExpenseTracking_WebApp

 Welcome to the ExpenseTracking Web Application!
 This is a comprehensive web application developed using ASP.NET Core MVC to help users manage their expenses and income effectively.